-Recently we have had a serious health issue with Mac, our black and white rabbit, which led to her having to urgently visit the vet and have some treatment.
-Thankfully she is fine now and back to her normal self, but for a while, she was quite ill.
+Last year we have had a serious health issue with Mac, our black and white rabbit, which led to her having to urgently visit the vet and have some treatment.
+Thankfully she is recovered quickly and is back to her normal self, but for a while, she was quite ill.

 What is ragwort?